imravi98/Personal-Assistant-Jarvis-in-Python/README.md

-# Jarvis-artificial-intelligence
+# Personal Desktop Assistant
-Jarvis is a personal assistant made using Python.
+Jarvis is a personal Desktop assistant made using Python.
-It is coded in a structured way so that you can easily understaind and modify the code for your needs.
-I only tested Jarvis on windows, but it should run on other operating systems if the required modules are installed.

 To use it:
 1. Create a project folder
 2. Put 'Jarvis.py' in that folder.